oysteinequinor/fmu-sumo/docs/explorer.rst

 - `API reference <apiref/fmu.sumo.explorer.html>`_

 .. warning::
-    OpenVDS does not publish builds for MacOS.
+    OpenVDS does not publish builds for MacOS nor for Python version 3.12.
 You can still use the Explorer without OpenVDS, but some Cube methods will not work.

 Usage and examples
 ------------------